What is waste oil?

 The Recycle Center's Used Oil Center also accepts anti-freeze.

 Cash for waste oil

-State law entitles you to receive 16 cents per gallon (four cents per quart) for waste oil.
+State law entitles you to receive 10 cents per quart for waste oil.
 For reimbursement, speak to an attendant before emptying waste oil containers.
 The Burbank Recycle Center is reimbursed by the State for waste oil that is recycled.